Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 Not always, but cats that lick the wound or pull at stitches may need an E-collar or surgical suit.
 Follow your veterinarian’s recommendation.

-How is the price of cat spaying or neutering determined?
+How is the cost of cat spaying or neutering determined?

 Cost may vary according to sex, weight, required tests, anesthesia protocol, and follow-up plan.
 The most accurate information is given after examination and planning.